ghovax/ghovax.github.io/posts/markdown/lattice-plot-mathematica/lattice-plot-mathematica.md

 The challenge of understanding electronic band structure begins with reciprocal space.
 While real space describes where atoms sit in a crystal, reciprocal space (or k-space) describes the allowed momentum states for electrons.
 The first Brillouin zone (1BZ) is the fundamental domain in k-space, analogous to a unit cell in real space.
 For a body-centered cubic (bcc) lattice, the 1BZ has a characteristic truncated octahedral shape.
 By calculating energy eigenvalues along high-symmetry paths through this zone and sampling the full volume, we can understand how quantum confinement affects electronic structure.

+My whole collection of Mathematica Notebook files is available at this [link](https://github.com/ghovax/Notebooks).

 ### Constructing the Brillouin Zone

 The foundation is the reciprocal lattice.
 For a bcc crystal with real-space basis vectors, the reciprocal lattice is face-centered cubic (fcc).
 I define the basis for the reciprocal lattice: